SciML/DiffEqDocs.jl/docs/src/index.md

 >>> diffeqpy.install()
 ```

 and you're good!
-In addition, to improve the performance of your code it is
+In addition, to improve the performance of your code, it is
 recommended that you use Numba to JIT compile your derivative functions.
 To
 install Numba, use: